 Don’t think for a second that these 56 men didn’t understand the risks involved of leaving the British fold.
 Hostile soldiers were occupying their towns, even their homes.
 The new country needed money and many of the signers loaned millions of dollars to the cause of freedom.
 Their personal wealth, their reputations, and their very lives were put on the line.
 They had committed high treason and they were in danger.

 “We mutually pledge to each other our lives, our fortunes, and our sacred honor” is the last sentence Thomas Jefferson wrote in the Declaration.
 Sadly, for some of the signers, these were forfeited as a result of their brave act.
-9 of them paid for their lives; almost 1 in 3 lost their fortunes and their homes.
+9 of them paid with their lives; almost 1 in 3 lost their fortunes and their homes.
 Yet none of the 56 ever recanted their decision to sign the Declaration or apologized for it, even under duress.

 The Forgotten Founding Fathers